RafiaRahim/RafiaRahim.github.io/content/authors/admin/_index.md

     url: https://uni-tuebingen.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include artificial intelligence,computer vision and machine learning/deep learning.

 # Interests to show in About widget
 interests: